 I recently got back from almost three weeks traveling to Mumbai, Bangalore, Chennai, Ahmedabad, Agra, and Delhi.
 In each of these cities I met with lots of great prospective students to answer questions about our graduate programs and offer conditional letters of admission to qualified students who want to study at the Stuart School of Business in Chicago.
 Meeting such talented students always gets me excited for the new academic year!

 While in Chennai I gave an interview about our international MBA in Business Analytics for working professionals that we offer in partnership with the Great Lakes Institute of Management (GLIM).
-This program meets the growing demand for analytics professionals that is especially strong India, the U.S. and around the world.
+This program meets the growing demand for analytics professionals that is especially strong in India, the U.S., and around the world.